Economics: Unemployment

-Monetary policy
+Money and monetary policy

 Money is a means of final payment for goods in most price system economies, and is the unit of account in which prices are typically stated.
 Money has general acceptability, relative consistency in value, divisibility, durability, portability, elasticity in supply, and longevity with mass public confidence.
 It includes currency held by the nonbank public and checkable deposits.
 It has been described as a social convention, like language, useful to one largely because it is useful to others.
 In the words of Francis Amasa Walker, a well-known 19th-century economist, "Money is what money does" ("Money is that money does" in the original).

 As a medium of exchange, money facilitates trade.
 It is essentially a measure of value and more importantly, a store of value being a basis for credit creation.
 Its economic function can be contrasted with barter (non-monetary exchange).
-Given a diverse array of produced goods and specialized producers, barter may entail a hard-to-locate double coincidence of wants as to what is exchanged, say apples and a book.
+Given a diverse array of produced goods and specialised producers, barter may entail a hard-to-locate double coincidence of wants as to what is exchanged, say apples and a book.
 Money can reduce the transaction cost of exchange because of its ready acceptability.
 Then it is less costly for the seller to accept money in exchange, rather than what the buyer produces.

-At the level of an economy, theory and evidence are consistent with a positive relationship running from the total money supply to the nominal value of total output and to the general price level.
-For this reason, management of the money supply is a key aspect of monetary policy.
+Monetary policy is the policy that central banks conduct to accomplish their broader objectives.
+Most central banks in developed countries follow inflation targeting, whereas the main objective for many central banks in development countries is to uphold a fixed exchange rate system.
+The primary monetary tool is normally the adjustment of interest rates, either directly via administratively changing the central bank's own interest rates or indirectly via open market operations.
+Via the monetary transmission mechanism, interest rate changes affect investment, consumption and net export, and hence aggregate demand, output and employment, and ultimately the development of wages and inflation.